paulafortuna/feminicidioAvista/README.md

 ![news_ano_distrito](https://github.com/paulafortuna/images/blob/main/ano_distrito.svg)

 #### *** Automatic Classification
+I've investigated the usability of this dataset for machine learning seupervised classification tasks.
+I've used BERT multilingual, which can be applied to Portuguese.
+The calssification results with this dataset seem that in the future a automatic classifier can be used to crawl all the available news in order to find new crime instances.
+In the exxtracted metrics and web app section I've opted to present only manually annotated data, so that the presented results are more ethical and absent of automatic classification error.
+I run the BERT classifier code in colab, so that I've access to TPU.
+Here it is the link for this [project](https://github.com/paulafortuna/feminicidioAvista/blob/main/classification/statistics_plot_computation.ipynb).

 ### 4) Femicide News Annotated Dataset
 The resulting file can be found in this [repository](https://github.com/paulafortuna/feminicidioAvista_dataset).